Queenstown is a real show-off and you will experience it all.

 We travel a short distance to Lake Hayes where your guide will fit you out with your bike.
 The first ride is an easy 8km circumnavigation of the lake.

-From here we commence, a lovely easy grade cycle trail from Lake Hayes to the Shotover River past Queenstown Airport to Frankton.
+From here we commence a lovely, easy grade cycle trail from Lake Hayes to the Shotover River past Queenstown Airport to Frankton.
 We then sidle beneath the willow trees alongside the Frankton Arm on The Kelvin Peninsula of Lake Wakatipu 24km.

 Here we take in the views of the peaks surrounding Lake Wakatipu – the Remarkable Ranges, Cecil & Walter Peaks as well as Ben Lomond – which are stunning and provide a wonderful backdrop to this ride.

-On reaching the end of the Kelvin Peninsula we can either ride into Queenstown or travel in the support vehicle.
-(16km).
+On reaching the end of the Kelvin Peninsula we can either ride into Queenstown or travel in the support vehicle (16km).
 We will have time to wander around Queenstown before departing to our accommodation in Arrowtown.

-Clyde to Alexandra - 14km
+Arrowtown to Alexandra

 Today we cycle from our accommodation along the Arrow River.
 Cross over two very impressive suspension bridges and over the historic Kawarau Bridge to the AJ Hackett bungy centre (13km).